pmichaillat/feru/README.md

 ### Formatting script

-Before the computations begin, the main script calls the script `formatFigure.m` to preformat figures and predefine plot properties.
+Before the computations begin, the main script calls the script `formatFigure.m` to preformat figures and predefine figure properties.

 ### Production scripts